-Most people travel through, rather than to Kota Bharu, (also known as KB) on their way to The Perhentian Islands.
-It’s also a destination in its own right and the state capital of Kelantan.
+Most people travel through, rather than to Kota Bharu, (also known as KB) on their way to the Perhentian Islands.
+It’s also a popular place to organise Thai visas (more on this later).
+However, It’s also a destination in its own right and the state capital of Kelantan.

-Couples should refrain from public displays of affection and drinking alcohol is not acceptable in public – Beer is readily available in Chinatown.
+Couples should refrain from public displays of affection and drinking alcohol is not acceptable in public.
+Beer is readily available in Chinatown.

-What to do
+What to do in Kota Bharu

-Check out the iconic and much photographed central markets, where you can buy local snacks, fruit and a selection of restaurants on the first floor.
+Check out the iconic and much-photographed central markets, where you can buy local snacks, fruit and a selection of restaurants on the first floor.

 The Thai border hasn’t always been at its present location.
-The state of Kelantan was once considered part of Siam and there are a number of Thai temples and sights in the surrounding countryside – The forty metre long Reclining Buddha at Wat Photovihan, Golden Standing Buddha at Wat Pikulthong & the large Sitting Buddha at Wat Machimmaram.
+The state of Kelantan was once considered part of Siam and there are a number of Thai temples and sights in the surrounding countryside.
+The forty metre long Reclining Buddha at Wat Photovihan, Golden Standing Buddha at Wat Pikulthong & the large Sitting Buddha at Wat Machimmaram.

-Learn about local crafts, like spinning tops and kitemaking.
+The Cultural Centre gives demonstrations three days a week (Monday, Wednesday & Saturday) of traditional skills, games and musical instruments.
+Learn about local crafts, like spinning tops and kite making.
 The skill is a dying art and local to Kelantan, A Wau Bulan (moon kite) features on the 50Sen coin.

 Where to eat!

-There’s a day and night market, plenty of Chinese kopitiams for Chinese-Malay meals, Indian and Mamak options and all the usual fast food chains!
+There’s a day and a night market, plenty of Chinese kopitiams for Chinese-Malay meals, Indian and Mamak options and all the usual fast food chains!

 - Nasi kerabu – Blue rice which is coloured using a pea flower, is served with sambal, keropok crackers and pickles.
-It can be served with fried chicken, or asking for nasi kerabu biasa will land you with some fish and other local specialties.
+It can be served with fried chicken, or asking for nasi kerabu biasa will land you with some fish and other local specialities.

 - Ayam percik – Grilled chicken, marinated and served with coconut lemongrass gravy.
 It’s absolutely delicious and goes great served with yellow rice and sambal, which you can find at the night market for around 5RM.